AaHaHaa/MMTools/README.md

 # MMTools
 This is the shared package to simulate pulse propagation in a solid-core fiber with GMMNLSE/MM-UPPE with MATLAB.

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
-Amplifiers include linear chirped-pulse amplification (CPA) and nonlinear gain-managed nonlinear amplification (GMNA).
+Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).

 ## Capabilities:<br>
 1. It solves the pulse propagation with